LAPFF member funds should be sceptical of viewing Carbon Capture and Storage positively without hard evidence of beneficial impact

 In September 2020, it was announced that a new coal plant in Germany, that was only completed in 2015, will be closed by mid-2021.
 Such plants would have been a prime target for CCS but Germany is heavily investing in wind generation which is cheaper to build and to operate.

-It was announced in July 2020 that Petra Nova, which opened in 2017 as a retrofit to the 1977 power plant, had been mothballed from 1 April 2020.
+It was announced in July 2020 that Petra Nova, which opened in 2017 as a retrofit to the 1977 power plant, had been permanently mothballed from 1 April 2020.
 The carbon dioxide captured was used to extract oil from depleted oil wells and the fall in oil prices had made the recovery uneconomic.
+There were also significant operating problems.
 The CCS plant cost in excess of $1bn and the power plant continues to emit carbon dioxide.

 The CCS plant at Boundary Dam in Canada has kept open for a further 30 years a coal fired power plant that would otherwise be marked for closure.
 The CEO of the power company which owns it had actually described a sister plant ‘Shand’ as a “stranded asset” in the Regina Leader and Post.